 - Attach policies so that guests can make informed decisions.

-Main takeaways: receiving bookings starts with having all your rooms set up and available in your extranet calendar.
+Main takeaways: receiving bookings starts with having all your rooms and/or units set up and available in your extranet calendar.
 Take the time to get this right - and while you set up your rooms to engage with your familiar guests (depending on who you are, this could be students, couples, families, and so on), always try to attract all types of travellers to ensure you capture the returning demand.

-- Make sure all rooms you have are added into the system.
+- Make sure all rooms and/or units you have are added into the system.
 This is done by navigating to the ‘Property layout’ or ‘Room details’ sections, both found in the extranet under the ‘Property’ tab.

 - You can also change your room types - and even room names - to better reflect what you offer guests.